dtung2008/hash/readme.md

 Use

-    void insert(Hash hash, char *key, void *value)
+    void *insert(Hash hash, char *key, void *value)

 value point to your data.
 The dupfunc and freefunc you provide will be used to duplicate and free data.
 Package will free the nearest dynamic memory.
+If success it will return  pointer to the input value, otherwise it returns NULL.

 ### 4. Two ways to replace existing data, use insert or lookup